Queen Anne Branch History

 - 1 p.m. to 5 p.m.
 Sunday

-Noisy exterior construction work such as jackhammering and limited access to lawn during roof repair and landscaping.
+In late June through August there will be noisy exterior construction work such as jackhammering and limited access to the lawn during roof repair and landscaping.

 All work is expected to be completed by the end of the summer.